shopwareLabs/psh/README.md

 * Prefixing a line with `I: ` will trigger it to ignore the errors.
 * Prefixing a line with `INCLUDE: ` will treat the rest of the line as a path assignment to another script to be included here.
+* Prefixing a line with `TTY: ` will enable the TTY mode for the following command, this enables you to add ssh statements.
 * Prefixing a line with three spaces will append the line to the previous statement allowing for easy multi line statements.

 #### Downsides